 Language: English.
 British or American spelling is acceptable but must be consistent throughout.

-The materials used and procedures conducted should be described with sufficient detail to allow others to replicate and build on published results.
-New methods and protocols should be described in detail while well-established methods can be briefly described and appropriately cited.
-Methods that have been published in detail elsewhere should not be described in detail and avoid unnecessary detailed descriptions of widely used techniques.
+The materials used and procedures conducted should be stated with sufficient detail to allow others to replicate and build on published results.
+Novel methods and protocols should be described in detail while well-established methods can be briefly described and appropriately cited.
+Methods that have been published in detail elsewhere should not be described in detail and should avoid unnecessary detailed descriptions of widely used techniques.
 SI Units should be used throughout the text.
-Reports of experiments involving patients and healthy volunteers must describe the steps taken to obtain consent and to maintain confidentiality.
+Reports of experiments which involve patients and healthy volunteers must describe the steps taken to obtain consent and to maintain confidentiality.
 Experiments involving animals must conform to accepted ethical standards.

 Statistical analyses should provide the name of the statistical test used, the number for each analysis, the comparisons of interest, the alpha level and the actual p-value for each test.
 It should be clear which statistical test was used to generate every p-value.
 Error bars on graphs should be clearly labeled, and it should be stated whether the number following the ± sign is a standard deviation or a standard error.
 The word 'significant' should only be used when referring to statistically significant results and should be accompanied by the relevant p-value.
 Significance indicators should be used on graphs and tables, and should be described in the figure or table legend, clearly indicating which groups are being compared.
-Describe any statistical software used to perform analyses.
+Any statistical software used to perform analyses should be described.

-Include a concise summary of the data presented in all display items (figures and tables).
+Results include a concise summary of the data presented in all display items (figures and tables).
 Excessive elaboration of data shown in display items should be avoided.
 Numerical data should be analyzed using appropriate statistical tests described in the Experimental Design and Statistical Analysis section.
 Authors must provide detailed information for each statistical test applied.
-If some references are needed to support the results they can be inserted in the Discussion section.
+If some references are needed to support the results, they can be inserted in the Discussion section.

 Reproducibility of Results and Statistical Analysis: